Arithmetic Fundamental Lemma for the spherical Hecke algebra: Introduction

 The layout of the paper is as follows.
 After a notation section, we recall in \S3 the set-up and review the formulation of the Jacquet--Rallis transfer and Fundamental Lemma for the full spherical Hecke algebra.
 In \S4 we define atomic Hecke functions and exhibit the spherical Hecke algebra as the polynomial algebra of the atomic elements.
 In \S5 we define various Rapoport--Zink spaces with certain parahoric levels, and use them to define Hecke correspondences.
 We then formulate the commutativity conjecture.
 In \S6 we state the AFL conjecture for the spherical Hecke algebra, and in \S7 we prove it in the case $\RU(1)\times\RU(2)$.
 In \S8 we formulate a conjecture on the abundance of spherical Hecke functions with identically vanishing first derivative of orbital integrals.
 In \S9 we collect a few facts on the general theory of correspondences.

 We thank Tony Feng, Benjamin Howard and Andreas Mihatsch for their help.
 We thank SLMath for its hospitality to all three of us during the Spring 2023 semester on ``Algebraic cycles, L-values, and Euler systems" when part of this work was done.
-CL was supported by the NSF grant DMS \#2101157.
-MR was supported by the Simons foundation.
-WZ was supported by the NSF grant DMS \#1901642 and the Simons Foundation.
+We also thank the referee for his excellent work.